svgpp/svgpp/doc/sphinx/index.rst

 SVG++ library can be thought of as a framework, containing parsers for various SVG syntaxes, adapters that simplify handling of parsed data and a lot of other utilities and helpers for the most common tasks.
 Take a look at :ref:`Tutorial <tutorial>` to get the idea about what it is.
+Library sources available at https://github.com/svgpp/svgpp.

 **SVG++ features**